Poynting vector controversy in axion modified electrodynamics: RESONANT CAVITY HALOSCOPE

-Both Poynting vectors have a dissipative term in the real components, listed as the final term on the right hand side of eqns. (\ref{MinkRe}) and (\ref{AbRe}) and graphically shown in Fig. \ref{CavHalo}.
-For dissipation effects over the volume, the volume current is in phase with the the imaginary part of the electric field, and is of the form, $\mathbf{J}_{e_1}=\sigma_e\mathbf{E}_1$, where $\sigma_e$ is the effective conductivity of the volume, which is related to the loss tangent of the volume by $\sigma_e=\omega_a\epsilon_0\tan\delta$ and given $\frac{1}{Q_1}\sim\tan\delta$, then $\mathbf{J}_{e_1}\sim\frac{\omega_a\epsilon_0}{Q_1}\mathbf{E}_1$, substituting these values in the last term on the right hand side of eqns. (\ref{MinkRe}) or (\ref{AbRe}), the dissipated power in the cavity is calculated to be,
+Both Poynting theorems have a dissipative term in the real components, listed as the final term on the right-hand side of Eqs. (\ref{MinkRe}) and (\ref{AbRe}) and graphically shown in Fig. \ref{CavHalo}.
+For dissipation effects over the volume, the volume current is in phase with the imaginary part of the electric field and is of the form $\mathbf{J}_{e_1}=\sigma_e\mathbf{E}_1$, where $\sigma_e$ is the effective conductivity of the volume, which is related to the loss tangent of the volume by $\sigma_e=\omega_a\epsilon_0\tan\delta$ and given $\frac{1}{Q_1}\sim\tan\delta$, then $\mathbf{J}_{e_1}\sim\frac{\omega_a\epsilon_0}{Q_1}\mathbf{E}_1$, substituting these values in the last term on the right-hand side of Eqs. (\ref{MinkRe}) or (\ref{AbRe}), the dissipated power in the cavity is calculated to be

-For surface loss, the same volume integrals given by (\ref{MinkRe}) and (\ref{AbRe}) collapse to surface integrals, where the surface current on the cavity walls is represented by the vector phasor, $\mathbf{K}_1=\hat{n}\times\mathbf{H}_{1}$, of dimensions Amps/metre and the electric field at the surface is non-zero and in phase with the surface current, related by, $\mathbf{E}_{1}=R_S\mathbf{K}_1$, where $R_S$ is the surface resistance.
-Again, substituting these values in the last term on the right hand side of eqns. (\ref{MinkRe}) or (\ref{AbRe}), means the dissipated power in the cavity is,
+For surface loss, the same volume integrals given by (\ref{MinkRe}) and (\ref{AbRe}) collapse to surface integrals, where the surface current on the cavity walls is represented by the vector phasor, $\mathbf{K}_1=\hat{n}\times\mathbf{H}_{1}$, of dimensions amps/meter and the electric field at the surface is nonzero and in phase with the surface current, related by $\mathbf{E}_{1}=R_S\mathbf{K}_1$, where $R_S$ is the surface resistance.
+Again, substituting these values in the last term on the right-hand side of Eqs. (\ref{MinkRe}) or (\ref{AbRe}) means the dissipated power in the cavity is

-which gives the same relationship with respect to the stored energy, $U_1$ and the dissipated power, whether it dissipates over the volume or over the surface of the cavity resonator.
+which gives the same relationship with respect to the stored energy, $U_1$, and the dissipated power, whether it dissipates over the volume or over the surface of the cavity resonator.